After Boeing showstopper, Airbus seeks order bounce | MarketScreener

 "It's a great coup, but for now it's a communications coup as it's a letter of intent.
 We will see what kind of deal lies behind it," a European industry source said.

-Even so, Boeing was expected to try to capitalise quickly on the move and seek further support for the embattled MAX as it offers airlines other big packages at attractive prices.
+Even so, Boeing was expected to try to capitalize quickly on the move and seek further support for the embattled MAX as it offers airlines other big packages at attractive prices.

 ORDER PIPELINE